Sporting calendar 2018: Major events of the year

 3-24: Cricket - ICC Women's World Twenty20, hosted by West Indies

-3: Rugby union - England v South Africa; NB: Wales, Scotland & Ireland fixtures TBC
+3: Rugby union - England v South Africa; Wales v Scotland; Ireland fixture TBC

 3: Rugby league - England v New Zealand second Test, Liverpool